illiterateguy/flack/README.md

-# flack
+# Project 2

-Hi this is flack, a clone of slack based on javascript and flask
+Web Programming with Python and JavaScript